How to Properly Dispose of Used Motor Oil and Car Fluids - Real Pro Auto Service

 1. Waste Collection Sites

 If you’re looking to dispose of used motor oil responsibly, waste collection sites are your best bet.
 These locations are specifically designed to handle hazardous materials, ensuring that your oil is recycled or disposed of safely.
 To find a waste collection site near you, check your local government’s website or contact your waste management department.
 They often provide a list of approved facilities.
 When you arrive, be sure to follow any guidelines they have in place, such as using designated containers.
 Knowing how to dispose of used motor oil correctly not only protects the environment but also keeps your community safe.
+For example, residents of East Grand Rapids can find information on hazardous waste disposal through their local government.
 So, gather your used oil and head to the nearest waste collection site today!

 2. Curbside Recycling

 Wondering how to make disposing of used motor oil even easier?
 Curbside recycling might be the answer you’re looking for!
 Many communities offer curbside collection for used oil, allowing you to set it out with your regular trash.
-To find out if this service is available in your area, check with your local waste management department.
+To determine if this service is available in your area, please get in touch with your local waste management department.
 They’ll provide guidelines on how to properly dispose of used oil, including specific containers to use and any scheduled pickup days.
 Just make sure the oil is sealed to prevent leaks, and follow their instructions carefully.
-By utilizing curbside recycling, you’ll not only simplify the process but also contribute to protecting the environment by ensuring the oil is recycled properly.
+If you prefer professional service, a regular oil change in Grand Rapids includes proper disposal of your used oil.

 3. Earth 911